kzkedzierska/sonics/README.md

 ## REQUIREMENTS

-* Python 3.6 >= #only tested on 3.6, need to test on 3.4
+* Python 3.4 >=
 * Cython
-* Python modules: logging, numpy, pandas, scipy, pymc, argparse, shutil
+* Python modules: logging, numpy, pandas, scipy, scikit-learn, pymc, argparse, shutil

 ## INSTALLATION

 In order to configure the script run the install.sh script.
 If more than one python3 installed supply the path for the python version.
-Script will check for all dependencies.
+Script will check for all dependencies and inform you if some are missing.

 ```bash
 bash ./install.sh [PATH_TO_PYTHON3]